robnob/AWS_Fundamentals-Addressing_Security_Risk/README.md

       - Inline: it is embbedded into an user, a group or a role.
 3. AWS Single Sign-On (SSO)
 4. Amazon Cloud Directory

+## Directory Services ##

+A best practice is to logically separate your infrastructure users and end-users.
+Amazon Cognito provides an identity store called Cognito User Pools.
+This would store all your users so that registration, authentication and even password resets are handled by the user pool.